 • The "Tried-and-True" Presentation (50-60 min., leveled to Grades K-6): This is the presentation that has garnered rave reviews from schools around the country.
 A peek into how an author/illustrator creates a picture book, including sketchbook drawings, original artwork and a live drawing demonstration.
 Discussion of where ideas come from, how to revise, and the fact that everyone has to rewrite to achieve their "best work."
 I talk about the importance of adding unique details to make writing come alive, and demonstrate how details trigger lively images in the brain.
 I end presentations with a drawing demonstration based on student suggestions.
 Throughout, I reinforce how a growth mindset is essential in making your work better (50-60 minutes).

 • "The Worst Thing I Ever Ate" (writing workshop, grades 4-6): This workshop focuses on collecting and using compelling and powerful sensory details to use in a short piece of descriptive non-fiction writing.
 Avoid "weak" words like "fun," "amazing," "gross!"
 Stories are shared with the group and critiqued.
-The negative-sounding focus of the prompt encourages the most reluctant writers to dive in and see if they can't impress their peers with their writing (50-60 min.)
+The negative-sounding focus of the prompt encourages even the most reluctant young writers to dive in and see if they can't impress their peers with their writing (50-60 min.)

 • "Rubber Reality" (writing workshop, grades 4-6): Students take a real-life experience and expand upon it, using exaggeration and carefully-placed additions, ultimately creating a tall tale.
 How much of it was true?
 How much made up?
 Can your writing convince your peers that ALL of it actually happened?
 Did the additions stretch the reality, or did they "snap" it?
 This workshop takes place over two days, often spaced a week or two apart.
 During the first session, we get students launched into the writing, and they will continue working on their Rubber Reality stories at some point during class time between the sessions.
 The second session consists of a "critique group," during which stories are read aloud and the whole class discusses strengths, and things they wish they'd heard more about (requires two days of visits).